szymonprz/idea-cheatsh-plugin/README.md

 * No configuration needed to start using it
 * Detects context/programming language from current file opened in editor
 * Default keyboard shortcut added <kbd>Alt</kbd> + <kbd>C</kbd> , <kbd>S</kbd>
+* Possibility to enable/disable comments per project - comments are disabled by default

 ## Instalation